UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_14.md

 </center>

-Just like with Python data types, Pandas has numeric and non numeric datatypes.
+Just like with Python data types, Pandas has numeric and non-numeric data types.

 #### Numeric dtypes